StarkMHAR Trainings

 This training is for parents with lived experience raising a child with behavioral/mental health challenges who are interested in learning how to support other families in navigating youth-serving systems.
 The FREDLA Parent Peer Support Provider training is an approved training curriculum for certification to become an Ohio Certified Family Peer Supporter.
 Family peer support (FPS) is a unique workforce required to use their lived experience in a professional manner to support other families with children and youth with mental health challenges.
 This is a 5-day training and is nationally recognized in the competency areas identified by the National Family Peer Specialist certification exam.
 Because this curriculum is a practice model, there are many opportunities to practice the skills you will learn throughout the training.
 This training fulfills the training requirements of the certification.

-You must have attended the Basic Equity & Inclusion Part 1 training to attend the advanced session.
+You must have attended the Basic Cultural Competency Part 1 training to attend the advanced session.

 June 10 | 9:00 am – 5:00 pm @ StarkMHAR | CEU Applicable